ckeditor/ckeditor4-docs/docs/guide/dev/integration/react/README.md

 **Default**: `''`

-Data will be used to initially fill editor content.
-It's passed to {@linkapi CKEDITOR.editor#setData} but without any other arguments.
+Data to be used to initially fill editor content.
+It's passed to {@linkapi CKEDITOR.editor#setData} method with no additional arguments.

 ### name